 We want to share the expert knowledge and advice of St Catherine’s with the wider public, and work alongside other healthcare providers and support services to connect our communities and help them know where to turn for guidance and support.
 We hope to help people feel comfortable providing practical support within their communities, and to develop their communication skills and encourage people to open up if they’re dealing with anxiety, bereavement or grief.

-The outbreak of the Coronavirus has seen an outpouring of generosity and people pulling together to face the crisis, from carrying out shopping for neighbours during the lockdown, to teaching elderly relatives how to use social media and video apps to keep in touch with loved ones during social isolation.
+Throughout the Coronavirus pandemic we have seen an outpouring of generosity and people pulling together to face the crisis, from carrying out shopping for neighbours during the lockdowns, to teaching elderly relatives how to use social media and video apps to keep in touch with loved ones during social isolation.

 These small acts of kindness make a big difference to people’s lives, and it’s this kind of consideration and compassion for others which the St Catherine’s Compassionate Communities initiative is built on.